Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 The disk orientation parameters estimated with \texttt{Kinemetry}, \textit{i} = 40\degr and position angle (PA) of the Line of Nodes (LON) = 37\degr, are consistent with the parameters estimated from large-scale fits from \citet{Lang_20}, differing by approximately $\pm$5\degr (see Table\,\ref{tab:Disk_orientation_parameters}).
 Therefore, we settle on these parameters in the final disk model.
 The residual velocity map of the galaxy reveals coherent continuous structures with velocities around $\sim$30\kms.
 The structure with negative velocities is seen extending from the south of the centre towards the northeast.
 While a part of this structure curves towards the centre in the northeast, another part continues extending further north by another $\sim$5--6\arcsec.
 These structures likely reflect the inflow along the two dust lanes seen extending from the south towards the north.
 A counterpart, exhibiting positive residual velocities, extends from the north of the centre towards the west, coinciding with the dust lane to the north.
 Throughout the extent of these coherent structures, the deprojected residual velocity amplitudes are around 70--80\kms.
 These large amplitudes further confirm the shock nature of the observed signatures in residual velocity maps.

-In the velocity difference map, two extended regions are seen with amplitudes of $\sim$15--25\kms; one to the southeast--north with positive and the other to the northwest--west with negative velocity differences.
+In the velocity difference map, two extended regions are seen with amplitudes of $\sim$15--25\kms; one extending from the southeast towards north with positive velocity differences and the other extending from the northwest towards west with negative velocity differences.
 These two structures appear upstream from the two lanes seen in emission, and the coherent positive and negative residuals, by $\sim$1\arcsec.

 As shown in the BPT map of the galaxy, the majority of the emission is of LINER/Seyfert type.
 The star-forming regions are rather in clumps grouped along several strings that largely correspond to the two lanes seen in emission.
 The region with the strongest SF coincides with the strongest \ha enhancement seen in emission, and with a portion of the coherent structure with negative residual velocities.
 Moreover, in the region where the coherent structure with negative residual velocities continues further north, several aligned round regions with enhanced SF are seen.